 Instant coffee is often used in mixes to be prepared with water or milk, known as 3 in 1 or 2 in 1 coffee mixes.
 The 3 in 1 is composed of instant coffee, chocolate powder and milk powder; 2 in 1 is composed of instant coffee and milk powder.
-These mixes are often commercialized as cappuccinos or coffee with milk, and often sold in supermarkets; they are also used a lot in food service - hotels, hair salons, etc - as a good and practical alternative.
-This type of product has longer expiration dates and their practicity avoid losses/waste.
+These mixes are often commercialized as cappuccinos or coffee with milk, and are often sold in supermarkets; they are also frequently used in food service - hotels, hair salons, etc - as a good and practical alternative.
+This type of product has longer expiration dates and their practicity avoid losses and waste.

-Besides the powder format, instant coffee also comes in capsules known as "multi-beverages", suitable for machines that prepare not only coffee, but also coffees with milk, cappuccinos and moccaccinos.
+Besides being sold in pots, instant coffee also comes in capsules known as "multi-beverages", suitable for machines that prepare not only coffee, but also coffees with milk, cappuccinos and moccaccinos.
 There is a combination of several ingredients within the capsule, resulting in a tasty and nutritious cup for the final consumer.